RobOntics/robontics.github.io/index.md

 intelligence systems must provide transparent explanations of their reasoning processes and offer intuitive interfaces for knowledge inspection and modification.

-*Special Topic of RobOntics 2025*:
+**Special Topic of RobOntics 2025**

 This edition of RobOntics is particularly interested in three interconnected themes:

-**Neuro-symbolic architectures for autonomous agents**: Exploring architectures that integrate neural networks with symbolic reasoning systems, enabling robots to learn from data while maintaining interpretable knowledge structures and logical reasoning capabilities.
+*Neuro-symbolic architectures for autonomous agents*: Exploring architectures that integrate neural networks with symbolic reasoning systems, enabling robots to learn from data while maintaining interpretable knowledge structures and logical reasoning capabilities.

-**Cognitive-inspired world models for knowledge-driven reactive agents**: Investigating how cognitive principles can inform the development of dynamic world models that support rapid, knowledge-informed reactions to environmental changes while maintaining consistency with learned and encoded knowledge.
+*Cognitive-inspired world models for knowledge-driven reactive agents*: Investigating how cognitive principles can inform the development of dynamic world models that support rapid, knowledge-informed reactions to environmental changes while maintaining consistency with learned and encoded knowledge.

-**Knowledge-driven human-robot interaction**: Examining how ontological knowledge representation can enhance robots' understanding of human behavior, intentions, and social contexts to enable more natural, effective, and trustworthy human-robot collaboration.
+*Knowledge-driven human-robot interaction*: Examining how ontological knowledge representation can enhance robots' understanding of human behavior, intentions, and social contexts to enable more natural, effective, and trustworthy human-robot collaboration.